philsturgeon/phil.bike/src/content/euro-austria-slovenia-hungary.md

 ---
 layout: post
 author: Phil
-title: Hungarian Heatwave, Serbian Go Karting and Bosnian Beauty
+title: Austria, Slovenia & Hungary
-image: img/2019/07-touring-tubeless/cover.jpg
+image: img/2019/07-austria-slovenia-catchup/cover.jpg
-date: 2019-07-09
+date: 2019-07-18
 tags:
 - touring
 - gear
 - europe
 ---

 Since the madness in [Slovakia](/euro-trip-slovakia/) I've gone a bit quiet on the place-based blogging.
-I've moaned about how bad the [Garmin Vector 3 pedals](/garmin-vector-3/) are, rewritten my [Touring Tubeless](/touring-tubeless/) article, and talked a lot about reforestation.
+I've moaned about how bad the [Garmin Vector 3 pedals](/garmin-vector-3/) are, rewritten my [Touring Tubeless](/touring-tubeless/) article, and talked a lot about [reforestation](/trees).
 Let's talk about Austria, Slovenia, and Hungary.

 ## Austria